Wild Strawberries (film)

-Wild Strawberries is a 1957 Swedish drama film written and directed by Ingmar Bergman.
+Wild Strawberries is a 1957 Swedish road drama film written and directed by Ingmar Bergman.
 The original Swedish title is Smultronstället, which literally means "the wild strawberry patch" but idiomatically signifies a hidden gem of a place, often with personal or sentimental value, and not widely known.
 The cast includes Victor Sjöström in his final screen performance as an old man recalling his past, as well as Bergman regulars Bibi Andersson, Ingrid Thulin, and Gunnar Björnstrand.
-Max von Sydow also appears in a small role.
+Max von Sydow and Gunnel Lindblom also appear in small roles.

 Bergman wrote the screenplay while hospitalized.
 Exploring philosophical themes such as introspection and human existence, Wild Strawberries received wide positive domestic reception upon release, and won the Golden Bear for Best Film at the 8th Berlin International Film Festival.
-It is often considered to be Bergman's greatest and most moving film and one of the greatest films ever made.
+It is often considered to be one of Bergman's best films, as well as one of the greatest films ever made.